Eldon Griffiths: Early life

 Griffiths was born on 25 May 1925 in Wigan, Lancashire.
 His Welsh father was a police sergeant.
-He attended Ashton Grammar School.
-Following the Second World War service in the Royal Air Force he gained a double first class degree in history from Emmanuel College, Cambridge and an MA from Yale University.
+He attended Ashton-under-Lyne Grammar School.
+Following the Second World War service in the Royal Air Force he gained a double first class degree in history from Emmanuel College, Cambridge, and an MA from Yale University.

 Career

 Journalism

 After university Griffiths worked in the Conservative Research Department and became a journalist and farmer.
-He was managing editor of Newsweek.
+He was on staff of US magazine Newsweek, as managing editor.

 Political career

 He became the MP for Bury St Edmunds after a by-election in 1964, and represented the seat until he retired in 1992.
-His Telegraph obituary claimed he was "rangy, articulate, but dour, (Griffiths was) a political loner, and not over-popular on the Tory benches" However it listed many achievements as MP and in other spheres.
+His Daily Telegraph obituary claimed he was "rangy, articulate, but dour... a political loner, and not over-popular on the Tory benches."
+However, it listed many achievements as MP and in other spheres.
 He served as Minister for Sport during the Edward Heath government of 1970 to 1974.
 He also served as parliamentary spokesman for the Police Federation.
 In 1985, he was made a Knight Bachelor for "political service".

 Academia

-For a brief period while an MP, Griffiths worked as a professor at the University of California, a role in which The Times said led to him being called the member for Orange County.
+For a brief period while an MP, Griffiths worked as a professor at the University of California, Irvine, a role in which The Times said led to him being called the member for Orange County.